A PROGRAM WITH A PURPOSE

 - Heritage Month Planning

 - Committees meet weekly for an average of 6 months to year-round.
-Faculty/staff can earn PAA/PGA credit for planning and attending the Heritage Month events.
+Faculty/staff can earn PAA credit for planning and attending the Heritage Month events.
 To get involved, please contact Erin Ortiz (x7060).

 - Become a Club Advisor